-The following graph depicts the trend in capital assets.
 Total net capital assets include land, intangible assets, construction in progress, and depreciable capital assets net of accumulated depreciation.

-Capital activity during the period included \$5.9 million in additions to construction in progress related to the grant-funded airfield pavement rehabilitation project.
-The Authority also completed the airfield lighting and electrical vault project that began in the prior year.
-Additional improvements to the GTP-7 facility and equipment purchases totaled an additional \$229,596.
-This activity was offset by routine depreciation and write-offs of fully depreciated assets no longer used by the Authority.
+Capital activity during the year included \$9.2 million in additions to general infrastructure (\$5.9 million was included in construction in progress in the prior year) related to the completion of the pavement and lighting rehabilitation project.
+This activity was offset by routine depreciation.
 See Note 5 to the financial statements for additional information on capital assets.